roknicmilos/rokis-portfolio/README.md

-# Roki's Corner
+# Roki's Portfolio

-**Roki's Corner** is a web application built with Django that enables users to create, customize, and manage their portfolio pages.
+**Roki's Portfolio** is a web application built with Django that enables users to create, customize, and manage their portfolio pages.
 Users can easily generate and download their portfolios as CVs in PDF format, providing a convenient way to showcase their professional experience and skills.